-The positions advanced by the EIP Comments are not unique to TMPA's permit renewal proceeding.
+The positions advanced by the EIP Comments were not unique to TMPA's permit renewal proceeding.
 The Sierra Club and Environmental Integrity Project have advanced similar arguments in proceedings involving other coal-fired electric generating units.

 On June 6, 2019, the TMPA Board of Directors voted to retire Gibbons Creek.
-However, in September of 2019, TMPA began negotiations with a potential purchaser of Gibbons Creek that expressed interest in TMPA continuing to maintain the federal operating permit in effect.
+However, in September of 2019, TMPA began negotiations for the sale of GCSES with GCERG.
+At that time, GCERG expressed interest in TMPA continuing to maintain the federal operating permit in effect.
 As a consequence of this effort, in July 2020, the TCEQ approved an Agreed Order renewing the Agency's operating permit.
-The Agreed Order is now pending before the EPA for its approval.